 Where Can I get my ECA?

 You can apply for an ECA on the WES website.
-This website also includes an option for professionals to get their credentials licenced, for example doctors, nurses and other skilled professionals.
-Most ECA for immigration will take around 20 business days to be processed and completed.
+This website also includes an option for professionals to get their credentials licensed, for example, doctors, nurses, and other skilled professionals.
+Most ECA for immigration will take around 20 business days to process and complete.

 What Are Biometrics

-Biometrics are pieces of information that is stored on Canada’s database that links to your identity through fingerprints and facial recognition.
-It was introduced by Canada to help ensure that no one can use or abuse your personal identity, because of the increasing amount of online identity fraud around the world.
+Biometrics are information stored on Canada's database that links to your identity through fingerprints and facial recognition.
+Canada introduced it to help ensure that no one can use or abuse your identity because of the increasing amount of online identity fraud worldwide.

 You must include a photo and fingerprints for identification purposes if you are between the ages of 14 and 79.